dventimiglia/CarND-Behavioral-Cloning/README.md

 upon every recycle.
 That is easily done, as shown below.
 Note that the elements of the iterable are essentially returned in batches, and that the first batch is not shuffled.
-If you want only to return random elements then you must know batch size, which will be the number of elements in the underlying finite iterable, and you must discard the first batch.
+If you want only to return random elements then you must know the batch size, which will be the number of elements in the underlying finite iterable, and you must discard the first batch.
 The itertools.islice function can be helpful here.
 In our case it is not a problem since all of the data were already shuffled once using Unix command-line utilities above.